 - PENALTIES – When you’re refinancing, you’re basically paying off your original loan (from bank A) with another loan (from bank B).
-If you’re still in the lock-in period from your original loan, you could be subject to prepayment penalties and legal clawback, both of which can be very, very steep.
-Also, keep in mind that the new loan you take up may also have a lock-in period with penalties, and that while we cannot clearly anticipate the future, you should be very sure that your intention is to keep the loan for the duration of the lock-in period.
+If you’re still in the lock-in period from your original loan, you could be subject to prepayment penalties and legal clawback.
+Both of these penalties can be very, very steep.
+Also, keep in mind that the new loan you take up may also have a lock-in period with penalties.
+While we cannot clearly anticipate the future, you should be as sure as possible that you intend to keep the loan for at least the lock-in period duration.
 If you’re life, family, or employment circumstances are erratic, then you should think twice before locking yourself in for a set amount of time.

-- FEES – With refinancing, there are upfront fees, and since 2013, fewer banks offer subsidies to cover these fees, while those that do offer subsidies have been more restrictive.
+- FEES – With refinancing, there are upfront fees.
+And since 2013, fewer banks offer subsidies to cover these fees.
+Those that do offer subsidies have recently been more restrictive.

 - Valuation Fees